 by Ross Bishop

 This may not go down easily, but let’s accept one thing, whether for protection or as a threat, the purpose of a gun is to kill another human being.
 It has no other purpose.* Guns have become the focal point of a perfect storm in society.
 No other technology in human history has received the resources and attention as the gun.
 It is an incredibly sophisticated technology, attracting collectors, serious adherents and also those who would do harm to themselves or others.
 The gun is also the ultimate macho (power trip).
-And although guns do not kill people, a gun makes killing so easy as to make the distinction academic.
+Admittedly, guns are not the problem as the NRA constantly reminds us.
+But although guns may not not kill people, a gun makes killing so easy as to make the distinction academic.
+A distinction the NRA refuses to admit.

 Another factor contributing to the storm over guns is our refusal to provide meaningful help to the many angry, depressed and otherwise troubled people who live amongst us.
 They range from depressed housewives, troubled students and business executives to ghetto kids who feel they have no future.
 Easy access to guns make the 33,636 lost lives each year (21,175 suicides and 11,208 homicides), a truly tragic loss.